awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-appconfig-deploymentstrategy.md

 `GrowthType`  <a name="cfn-appconfig-deploymentstrategy-growthtype"></a>
 The algorithm used to define how percentage grows over time\.
 AWS AppConfig supports the following growth types:
- **Linear**: For this type, AppConfig processes the deployment by dividing the total number of targets by the value specified for `Step percentage`\.
+ **Linear**: For this type, AWS AppConfig processes the deployment by dividing the total number of targets by the value specified for `Step percentage`\.
 For example, a linear deployment that uses a `Step percentage` of 10 deploys the configuration to 10 percent of the hosts\.
 After those deployments are complete, the system deploys the configuration to the next 10 percent\.
 This continues until 100% of the targets have successfully received the configuration\.
- **Exponential**: For this type, AppConfig processes the deployment exponentially using the following formula: `G*(2^N)`\.
+ **Exponential**: For this type, AWS AppConfig processes the deployment exponentially using the following formula: `G*(2^N)`\.
 In this formula, `G` is the growth factor specified by the user and `N` is the number of steps until the configuration is deployed to all targets\.
 For example, if you specify a growth factor of 2, then the system rolls out the configuration as follows:
  `2*(2^0)`
  `2*(2^1)`
  `2*(2^2)`